 See our article on the best home laser hair removal devices for more information.

-If you’re reading between the lines, it means that you won’t have to shave every two days.
+If you’re reading between the lines, it means that you won’t have to shave every few days.

 Sure, you might have to shave a little bit here and there or pluck out a random hair from time to time.
 But you’ll pretty much be able to eliminate shaving from your daily routine!